McKinsey Solve Game: 13 Tips to Ace this Test

 1. Ecosystem Building Game.
 Create a stable ecosystem and populate it with plants and animals.

 2. Redrock Study.
-An ecological field study.
-There are 10 multiple-choice questions at the end of the game.
+An ecological field study including a mini-case and 10 multiple-choice questions at the end of the game.

-Working through each of these scenarios takes the candidate through the life-cycle of a consulting case, from understanding the problem to be solved, to collecting then analyzing data, to making a decision with limited time and imperfect information, and then recommending a solution.
+Working through each of these tests takes you through the life-cycle of a consulting case, from understanding the problem to be solved, to collecting then analyzing data, to making a decision with limited time and imperfect information, and then recommending a solution.

 Common McKinsey Solve Game Scenarios